BigBang1112/mania-server-manager/README.md

 You can easily open a communication between your server controller using this manager.
 In fact, it forces you to separate your server controller from your stock server.

-This tool is meant to be run with Docker, but it can be also integrated in other ways.
+This tool is meant to be run with Docker, but can be also integrated in other ways.

 ## How it works